bdaw/toc/proposals/sandbox/keycloak.md

 ## Value-add to the CNCF ecosystem

-Security is a cornerstone of Cloud Native environments and the OAuth2 family of standards (OpenID Connect / UMA) has become a default choice when implementing modern applications, services, and APIs.
+Security is a cornerstone of Cloud Native environments and the OAuth2 family of standards like OpenID Connect has become a default choice when implementing modern applications, services, and APIs.
 Keycloak fits perfectly into the cloud landscape as a lightweight and modern solution.
 Embracing developers with an ease of use and and the rapid velocity of integrating Keycloak into applications, Keycloak also embraces new development models.

 Rapid project growth and adoption has proven it has already become a technology of choice for applications developed in Cloud Native ecosystem.